open-risk/awesome-sustainable-finance/README.md

 - [Equinox](https://github.com/open-risk/equinox) - Equinox is an open source platform that supports the holistic risk management of sustainable finance projects
 - [OS-Climate](https://github.com/os-climate) - Open Source Solutions to Enable Climate-Smart Investing
 - [blockchain-carbon-accounting](https://github.com/hyperledger-labs/blockchain-carbon-accounting) - This project implements blockchain applications for climate action and accounting, including emissions calculations, carbon trading, and validation of climate claims.
 It is part of the Linux Foundation's Hyperledger Climate Action and Accounting SIG
+- [ESG Reg Reporting](https://gitlab.com/finosfoundation/legend/reg-innovation/esg-reg-reporting) - A FINOS project to enable banks to consume 3rd party ESG data for the purposes of EU regulatory reporting

 ### Carbon Footprint via EEIO or LCA Models